 Two parts make up the yasmine model:

 a JSON-based file format to persist the model

 a library which contains a C++-implementation to save and load model files using RapidJSON

-For a quick and easy transition of a model into an implementation the generator is used.
+For a quick and easy transition of a model into an implementation a generator (ygen or ygen_ui) is used.
 It generates the code frame of the state machine.
-After the generation process the developer can jump right in and connect the state machine to the business logic.
+After the generation process the developer can jump right in and implement the business logic that the state machine uses.

 In the development process a visual debugger can be utilized.
 This graphical tool enables the developer to monitor the current state configuration and the transitions.
 Also break points can be set to pause the state machine execution at certain points.